Rescue is not easy—and it is worth the effort

 Things to Know before Applying

-If you are rescue-minded, you already understand the importance of carefully screening applicants; before we entrust a life to someone's care, that someone partners with us in the screening process.
-You might or might not be familiar with affiliation practices--guardians keeping in regular contact with the rescue, partnering with the rescue to ensure each dog's well-being throughout her/his lifetime; this practice is one of the things that makes Sighthound Sanctuary special.
+If you are fiercely rescue-minded, you already understand the importance of screening applicants; before we entrust a life to someone's care, that someone partners with us in the screening process.
+You might not be familiar with affiliation practices--guardians keeping in regular contact and partnering with the rescue to ensure each dog's well-being throughout her/his lifetime; this practice is one of the things that makes Sighthound Sanctuary special.
 Experience here has taught us a great lesson: *Ego must step aside for the sake of the dog--before, during, and after placement.
 Sighthound Sanctuary's umbrella of policies offers lifelong protection for our dogs, and the dogs always come first.
 If you wish to be part of an animal-protective cause, you'll be excited about our special efforts in this regard, and we'll be equally excited to welcome you!

 Sighthounds are special dogs with unique abilities.
 Therefore, there are key requirements for their protection: